ksjogo/emacs-libgit2/README.md

 ```

 ## Emacs Usage
                  This directory needs to be placed inside a folder which is in emacs load-path.
-Then `(require 'libgit2)` as usual
+Then `(require 'libgit2)` as usual.